Self-Serve Car Wash or Touch-Free Car Wash – Which Is Better in Winter

 Touch-Free Car Wash Gives Satisfactory Results

-While a touch-free car wash system will still give you satisfactory cleaning results, it is nowhere near the level of meticulousness and care that you can achieve when you put in elbow grease in your own winter detailing efforts.
+Touch-free car wash system will still give you satisfactory cleaning results.
+However, it is nowhere near the level of meticulousness and care that you can achieve when you put in elbow grease in your own winter detailing efforts.
 As already noted before, winter is a really rough time for your car.
 You can see the dull film of dirty snow and road salt building up over your vehicle’s surface as you drive throughout the week.
-A quick soak and scrub at the touch free car wash bay can remove most of it, but you might notice traces of the film still left on your vehicle after it has been supposedly cleaned.
+A quick soak and scrub at the touch free car wash bay can remove most of it, but you might notice traces of the film still left on your vehicle after the machine has supposedly cleaned it.

 So if you’re after a more thorough and careful approach to cleaning your vehicle during winter, the self-serve car wash is still the better option than a touch-free car wash appointment.
 The former gives you the freedom to pay attention to certain spots like your wheel wells and vinyl trim, and get rid of the clingy muck the way you want to.
 Join us on Facebook for the latest news and how-to’s.